Chris Rock explains how Jada Pinkett Smith ‘started’ feud between them

-Chris Rock calls out Jada Pinkett Smith for ‘starting’ their feud during Netflix stand-up special
+Chris Rock states that Jada Pinkett Smith ‘started’ their feud during his Netflix special

 ‘Nobody’s picking on her – she started this s***,’ comedy star said